Brandon Crawford Player Props: Giants vs. Orioles

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Brandon Crawford?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Brandon Crawford At The Plate

-- Crawford is hitting .198 with four doubles, four home runs and 12 walks.
+- Crawford is batting .196 with four doubles, four home runs and 13 walks.

-- Crawford has picked up a hit in 15 of 30 games this season, with multiple hits three times.
+- Crawford has picked up a hit in 48.4% of his 31 games this season, with more than one hit in 9.7% of them.

-- Crawford has had at least one RBI in 26.7% of his games this season (eight of 30), with more than one RBI three times (10.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Crawford has an RBI in eight of 31 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.